 There are several different types of excavators available on the market, each of which has its own unique set of capabilities and applications.
+If you choose to buy one of the following excavators online, realize you might also need to pay to ship the excavator.
 Here’s an overview of the types you might encounter on the job site, along with a little information about what they’re used for.

 1. Crawler Excavator